History of BuzzFeed in Timeline

 In August 2014, the company announced a new division, BuzzFeed Motion Pictures, which may produce feature-length films.

-October 2014: Acquisition of Torando Labs
+October 2014: BuzzFeed Acquires Torando Labs

 In October 2014, BuzzFeed announced its next acquisition, Torando Labs, which would become BuzzFeed's first data-engineering team.

 In October 2014, a Pew Research Center survey found that in the United States, BuzzFeed was viewed as an unreliable source by the majority of people, regardless of political affiliation.
+Adweek noted that most respondents had not heard of BuzzFeed, and many users do not consider BuzzFeed a news site.

-December 2014: General Atlantic Acquired Secondary Stock
+December 2014: General Atlantic Acquires $50 Million in Secondary Stock

 In December 2014, growth equity firm General Atlantic acquired $50 million in secondary stock of BuzzFeed.

 In February 2015, a post resulting in a debate over the color of an item of clothing from BuzzFeed's Tumblr editor Cates Holderness garnered more than 28 million views in one day, setting a record for most concurrent visitors to a BuzzFeed post, which reached 673,000 at its peak.
+The post was about "The Dress", an item of clothing.

 April 2015: BuzzFeed deletes posts critical of advertisers